SivanMehta/taco/readme.md

   - (206) 466-3685
   - 2215 E Madison St, Seattle, WA 98112

-These guides are probably longer than they needs to be.
-But I like to ramble, so please humor me.
+These guides are probably longer than they need to be.
+I like to ramble; please humor me.

 ## Versions